magicmonkey/lifxjs/Protocol.md

 This packet type changes the name of a bulb

  * Byte  32:       0x18
- * Bytes 33-35:  Always zeroes.
+ * Bytes 33 - 35:  Always zeroes.
- * Byte  36-End: New name, standard ascii encoding.
+ * Byte  36 - end: New name, standard ascii encoding.
 Max length unknown.

-Generated responses of packet type 0x1b(over tcp to specific IPs), and 0x19(over upd to broadcast ip), and 0x6b
+Generated responses of packet type 0x1b (over TCP to specific IPs), and 0x19 (over UDP to broadcast ip), and 0x6b

 ## Feedback messages